rredelmeier/status_pr_scraper/README.md

 In whatever piece of python you want to get this dictionary into, import status_pr_scraper, and call the function get_data().
 The function returns the dictionary.

+<b>TO-DO</b>

+(In no particular order)

+1. Return data in a better-to-use format than a dictionary, for heaven's sake.

+2. Make a function that will just output the data into a csv/tsv, as a stop-gap for the above.

+3. Split barrels of diesel/gas into two different pieces of data, one for each type.

+4. Format the dates as python dates.

+5. Store the numbers as numbers, not strings.

+6. Add more data from other places on statusPR